CGLemon/Sayuri/bash/README.md

 ## Requirements

 * Be sure that you had built the engine.
 The engine should be in the ```build``` directory.
-Recommend to use the ```-DUSE_ZLIB=1``` option.
+Recommend to use the ```-DUSE_ZLIB=1``` option to save your disk memory.
 * PyTorch 1.x (for python)
 * NumPy (for python)

-## Note
+## Performance

 Use the default setting in the bash directory.
-The network will reach strong amateur level in 1 ~ 2 weeks on 19x19 with the RTX 2070s computer.
+The network will at least reach strong amateur level in 1 ~ 2 weeks on 19x19 with a RTX 2070s computer.

 ## Simple Usage

 There are two bash files.
-The ```setup.sh``` will do the initialization.
-Copy the training script and engine to this directory.
-The ```simple.sh``` will do the self-play and trainig loop.
+The ```setup.sh``` will copy the engine and training script to the current directory.
+Then executing ```simple.sh``` and start simple synchronized loop.
+And default will use all GPUs.

     $ cp -r bash selfplay-course
     $ cd selfplay-course
     $ bash setup.sh -s ..
     $ bash simple.sh

 The ```simple.sh``` will do the infinite loop.
-If you want to stop the loop, you need to create a kill file and wait for end of this round.
+If you want to halt the loop, you need to create a ```kill.txt``` file and wait for end of this round.

     $ touch kill.txt

+Maybe you have powerful computer with multi-GPUs but don't want to use all GPUs.
+You may add option ```-g``` to run the self-play and training on the specific GPU.

+    $ bash simple.sh -g 1    # run it on the 2nd GPU

+Or select specific multi-GPUs.

+    $ bash simple.sh -g 1 -g 2    # run it on the 2nd and 3rd GPU

 ## Sample Configuration File